Sheshiyer/Appdesign/docs/user-journey/Vibrasonix_App_User_Journey.md

 ### 12. Usage Recommendation Screen
 **Copy:** "For best results, use Vibrasonix:"
 **Elements:**
-- List: "With headphones", "In a quiet space", "For at least 15 minutes"
+- List: "With headphones", "With your Vibrasonix-Cube", "In a quiet space", "For at least 15 minutes"
 - Icons for each recommendation
 - Continue button
 **Assets Needed:**